Dhitchen28963/La-Citadelle-Project1/README.md

 ## Credits

 **Content**
-* The code to make the social media links was extracted from the Code Institutes Love Running Project - credits provided here and within the page as a comment under the relevant sections.
+* The code to make the social media links was extracted from the Code Institutes Love Running Project (Special thanks to Jo Heyndels) - credits provided here and within the page as a comment under the relevant sections.

 **Media**
 * All backgrounds images were downloaded from [Shutterstock](https://www.shutterstock.com/) and our licensed for use (4 in total).